jtkovacs/jtkovacs.github.io/refs/notes/performance-management.md

 # Operations Management

 _These notes are based on Christian Terwiesch's Coursera class, [Intro. to Operations Management.](https://www.coursera.org/learn/wharton-operations)_

-Strategy and assessment often reference four **operational dimensions:**

-- Cost
-- Time
-- Variety/responsiveness to consumer tastes
-- Quality (performance, conformance)

-Between any two dimensions, there may be a **tradeoff;** obtain this curve by locating the performance of existing companies for any two dimensions.
-Then the question is whether your company is operating on the frontier or within it.

 ## Business process analysis